sdc-china/IDA-doc/_posts/2018-01-15-test-project-management.md

      Snapshot              |The snapshot of selected branch
      [Selenium Hub][2]     |Support chrome, firefox selenium node Tip                   |Using the latest snapshot
-     Migrate an old project|Support test case project migration from Eclipse Version
+     Migrate an old project|Support test case project migration from eclipse version

      **Notes:**

      The Project App and Toolkit must fill at least one and only one.
-     You need to upload eclipse test project workspace zip file when you check the "Migrate an old project".
+     You need to upload eclipse test project zip file when you check the "Migrate an old project".

      **Known Limitions:**
      Only supports test project migration in development environment.